-The NOFA Vermont Revolving Loan Fund was jointly established in 1994 by NOFA Vermont and Chittenden Bank's Socially Responsible Banking Fund (formally Vermont National Bank).
+The NOFA Vermont Revolving Loan Fund was jointly established in 1994 by NOFA Vermont and People's United Banl (formally Chittenden Bank's Socially Responsible Banking Fund).
 NOFA Vermont manages the $90,000 fund.
 The motivation to create the fund arose from an increasing number of loan requests from small scale organic farmers; farmers who lack credit history and therefore could not secure conventional loans; and the need for short-term working capital.

 Process and Timeline:

 Completed applications are accepted on a rolling basis.
 Technical assistance is available from the NOFA Vermont office for applicants who need help developing a business plan or in completing their loan application.
 Contact the office at (802) 434-4122 or [email protected].